FAQ

 Everything you need to know about Wedding Memory — from QR codes to guest uploads to the digital guestbook.

 Wedding Memory costs $299 as a one-time payment.
 There are no monthly subscriptions, no per-guest fees, and no hidden charges.
-The price includes 30GB of storage, 12 months of hosting from the wedding date, unlimited guest uploads, a digital guestbook with reactions and comments, chapter-organized galleries, QR code generation, and a custom URL.
+The price includes 30GB of storage, 12 months of hosting from the wedding date, unlimited guest uploads, a digital guestbook with reactions and comments, chapter-organized galleries, QR code generation, and a personalized web address.
 Additional storage is available at $39 for 30GB extra (60GB total) if needed.
 Every wedding gets every feature — no tiers, nothing to upgrade.

 No. Wedding Memory is a Progressive Web App (PWA) that runs entirely in the browser.
-Guests scan a QR code with their phone camera or enter your personal web address 'your-names.wedding-memory.com' and the experience opens directly in Safari, Chrome, or any mobile browser.
+Guests enter your personal web address 'your-names.wedding-memory.com' — or scan the QR code at the venue — and the experience opens directly in Safari, Chrome, or any mobile browser.
 There is no App Store or Google Play download.
 No account creation.
 No waiting.
 Guests who want a home screen icon for later, can optionally tap "Add to Home Screen" for a native app-like experience, but it is not required.

 The digital guestbook lets wedding guests leave written comments and emoji reactions alongside each photo or video.
 Unlike a traditional physical guestbook that sits on a shelf and rarely gets opened, the digital guestbook lives alongside the actual moments from the wedding.
 A guest can leave a message on the video of the first dance, or react with a heart to the ceremony photos.
 These messages become more meaningful over time — couples can read what their grandparents, friends, and family felt on the day, years after the wedding.